Multi-tenant SaaS gym management platform built for the Nigerian market

 Overview

 GymProHub is a gym management SaaS platform built specifically for Nigerian gyms.
-A gym owner signs up, and gets a complete operations platform: member management, attendance tracking, membership plans, payment collection, staff management, class scheduling, analytics, and a self-service member portal.
-The platform is multi-tenant and every record is scoped by gym_id, so each gym sees only its own data.
+A gym owner signs up and gets a complete operations platform: member management, attendance tracking, membership plans, payment collection, staff management, class scheduling, analytics, and a self-service member portal.
+The platform is multi-tenant and every record is scoped by gym_id.

 Four subscription tiers serve gyms from solo operators to enterprise chains.
 Free gives 20 members and 1 staff account with the platform watermark visible and ads shown.
-Core at 15,000 NGN/month adds 100 members, 3 staff, role-based access control, audit logs, and 50 SMS/month.
-Portal at 25,000 NGN/month adds 300 members, 5 staff, the self-service member portal at a slug-based subdomain, class scheduling, inventory tracking, white-label branding, and 200 SMS/month.
-Enterprise at 40,000 NGN/month is unlimited members and staff, plus REST API access with webhooks, custom domain support, SSO, 1,000 SMS/month, predictive analytics, and a dedicated account manager.
+Core adds 100 members, 3 staff, role-based access control, audit logs, and SMS quota.
+Portal adds 300 members, 5 staff, a self-service member portal at a slug-based subdomain, class scheduling, inventory tracking, and white-label branding.
+Enterprise is unlimited members and staff, plus REST API access with webhooks, custom domain support, SSO, and a dedicated account manager.

 Every gym gets its own Paystack subaccount.
 Members pay into the gym's subaccount and settlement goes directly to the gym's bank account.
 The platform takes a commission at the transaction level.